April Apple Fool

-Christine McFadden, The Dorset Foodie, has some great ideas which we can’t wait to try.
+Christine McFadden, The Dorset Foodie, has some great ideas.

 - Lovely as a drink, dilute 1:3 with San Pellegrino or still water.
 Serve with mint sprig and ice.

 - Add a few drops to a oil and vinegar salad dressing.
 NB The dressing is a bit too brown if syrup used to replace vinegar entirely.
 Good with fruity salad of celery, apples, walnuts, bits of duck perhaps.